Course Fees Increases

 If, in the future, the increases to regulated fees permitted by law or Government policy exceed the rate of inflation, we reserve the right to increase fees to the maximum permitted level.
 If we intend to exercise this extended right to increase tuition fees, we will let you know by the end of June in the academic year before the one in which we intend to exercise that right.

-The UK Government has announced a freeze on tuition fees for UK/EU fee paying undergraduate students for 2018/19 academic year.
-For 2018/19 the regulated full-time tuition fees for new and returning UK/EU fee-paying undergraduates is £9,250.
+The UK Government is currently conducting a review into post-18 education and funding, which will be concluded in early 2019.
+We cannot indicate what our tuition fees for UK fee paying undergraduate students for 2019/20 academic year will be until the outcome of the review is announced.
+As a guide only the regulated full-time tuition fees for new and returning UK fee-paying undergraduates for 2018/19 is £9,250.
 The equivalent part-time fees for these courses is £4,625.

 Your fee status

-There are two levels of tuition fees that the University charges, depending on whether you are classed as a "Home" student (including EU students) or an "Overseas" student.
+There are two levels of tuition fees that the University charges, depending on whether you are classed as a "Home" student (including EU students subject to Government Policy) or an "Overseas" student.
 The University will assess your fee status as part of the application process.
 The method of allocating tuition fee status is complex and follows guidelines issued by the UK Council for International Student Affairs (UKCISA).
 Your status will depend on nationality and residency.
 If you are uncertain about your fee status you may wish to seek advice from UKCISA before applying.